Ultimate Beastmaster (Seasons 1 & 2) - Review

 If Netflix wants to keep this show going for more seasons, they're going to need to step up their game a bit to keep it interesting, even if it breaks the bank.
 Original Ninja Warrior managed to keep things interesting because the obstacle courses were constantly changing and because the people competing were unique and entertaining in their own way.
 MXC had well-written humor to wrap everything together in an absurd package.
 Ultimate Beastmaster is hanging on by a thread in terms of being entertaining for very long.
 Even though a season is less than a dozen episodes, it ends up feeling long and drawn out because of its various flaws.

 The course needs to change more.
-Episode to episode, the course does not change much.
+From episode to episode, the course does not change much.
 There may be a slight variation to an obstacle, but by the last episode of the season, you've already seen it all, numerous times.
 Also, the big season finale is just the same course for the winners of previous episodes to run through.
 I know it's difficult and expensive to build another course, but it's pretty anti-climatic watching the previous victors run the same course again.

 I'm a biased cynical individual, so one thing that I'd to see go away is their method of telling us the story of the contestant's life.
 Occasionally, you'll find someone from one of the countries who is just a determined individual without too much significant drama.
 The rest of the time, there's some great tragedy or they have to focus on how much joy and pride the person has in being a parent.
 This show does the same crap in the Olympics where a competitor isn't worth talking to unless they've had some monstrous hardship to overcome or a story that will make viewers cry.
 I don't cry about those stories during the Olympics, so I'm definitely not going to cry watching some parkour instructor jump around on some stupid obstacles inside a giant mechanical dinosaur.
 I don't care about these people's families unless they are deeply shamed by their mom or dad's performance, like what happened to Mr. Ninja Warrior, then you'll have my attention.

 I'd definitely prefer the show skip the process of telling me the life stories of the competitors if it means they'd have time for more competitors to run the course.
 If they feel those stories are necessary to the experience, get weirder people with crazier stories.
-I don't need to hear the same boring story about how she's a mother of two and has so much pride taking care of her kids before she smashes her face on the side of a platform.
+I don't need to hear the same boring story about how she's a mother of two and has so much pride in taking care of her kids before she smashes her face on the side of a platform.

 TL;DR (Conclusion)

-There's some entertainment to be had in this expensive (but still cheap), knockoff of Ninja Warrior.
+There's some entertainment to be had in this expensive knockoff of Ninja Warrior.
 After the first few episodes of a season, the entertainment shifts from watching people smash their bodies into the course to watching the commentators of the different countries celebrate and trash talk in interesting ways.
 However, that won't be enough for long, especially if the American commentators they keep picking up bring so little to the table.

 What sort of obstacle course shows can you recommend?
 Any favorites?
 Let me know in the comments here or on Facebook!